paulomouat/devsetup/rider/README.md

 Rider customizations
 =

-The files in this repo are organized following the default folder structure on a straight installation of the Rider IDE.
+The files in this repo are organized following the default folder structure in a straight installation of the Rider IDE.

 Base folder on disk is:
 `/Users/<user>/Library/Application Support/JetBrains/Rider<version>/`